 0 disables the use of web server rewrites.
 This is the default.

-Here I’ve added some option in above command which I think are required but not compulsory.
+Here I’ve added some options in the above command which I think are required, but are not compulsory.
 The above command should be edited to your needs and executed from the Magento 2 root directory.
-If everything went correct, you will be informed that the installation has been completed.
+If everything went correctly, you will be informed that the installation has been completed.

-For more detail please refer this link: https://devdocs.magento.com/guides/v2.2/install-gde/install/cli/install-cli-install.html#instgde-install-cli-magento
+For more detail please refer to this link: https://devdocs.magento.com/guides/v2.2/install-gde/install/cli/install-cli-install.html#instgde-install-cli-magento

 You’re done!
-Now you know the complete process to install Magento 2 using CLI, and of course quickly.
-Even if you’re stuck somewhere, connect us and we will be glad to help you. 🙂
+Now you know the complete process to install Magento 2 using CLI, and of course the best bit it that you can do it quickly.
+If you get stuck somewhere while doing this, please connect with us and we will be glad to help you 🙂